lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 ---
-title: "Use of Attestation with Certification Signing Requests"
+title: "Use of Remote Attestation with Certification Signing Requests"
 abbrev: "CSR Attestation Attributes"
 category: std